mautic/documentation/en/contacts/managing_contacts.md

 Lets export selected contacts to CSV.

+### Set Do Not Contact

+This action will set all selected contacts as DNC for the email channel and it lets you provide a custom message as "reason" of why the contacts got manually unsubscribed by a Mautic user.

 ### Batch Delete

 The batch delete action in the contact table allows deletion of up to 100 contacts at a time.
 This is a performance precaution since deleting more contacts at one time could cause issues.